AliSoftware/OHHTTPStubs/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-- [ ] I've checked that all new and existing tests pass.
+- [ ] I've checked that all new and existing tests pass
-- [ ] I've updated the documentation if necessary.
+- [ ] I've updated the documentation if necessary
 - [ ] I've added an entry in the CHANGELOG to credit myself

 ### Description